This post contains affiliate links.

 Some Negative Research About Socialization, Right?

-We tried to find data about the negative results researchers collected about the social skills of homeschooled children.
+We tried to find data on the negative results researchers collected about the social skills of homeschooled children.
 We did not find any that would lead us to believe that we would need to be too concerned about the socialization of our children if we homeschooled them.
 This doesn’t mean that there is no data or there won’t be any more studies to show any negative data.
 But so far there is little academic evidence to suggest there is a problem with homeschooling and children’s socialization skills.

 There are so many variables that go into how will any child turn out that it could make the head spin.
 I really do wish we could tell the future and use some type of machine that could let me plug some data in and then it would come up with how your child will turn out!
 Send him to school A and where does he go to college?
 Homeschool with Time4Learning and does he go to Harvard?